 Expertise: EU banking and capital markets union, innovation and sustainable finance, and emerging markets

-Alexander Lehmann, a German citizen, joined Bruegel in 2016 and is now a non-resident fellow.
-His work at Bruegel focuses on EU banking sectors and how private debt and non-performing loans can be addressed in the aftermath of recessions.
-Work on EU capital market development now also comprises the EU sustainable finance agenda.
-Currently he is also a lecturer at the Frankfurt School of Finance, and an adviser to a number of central banks and governments in eastern Europe.
+Alexander Lehmann joined Bruegel in 2016 and is now a non-resident fellow.
+His work at Bruegel focuses on EU banking and capital markets, private debt issues and sustainable finance.
+He also heads educational programmes in development and sustainable finance at the Frankfurt School of Finance.

-Until 2016 Alex was the Lead Economist with the European Bank for Reconstruction and Development (EBRD) where he headed the strategy and economics unit for central Europe and Baltic countries.
+Until 2016, Alex was the Lead Economist at the European Bank for Reconstruction and Development (EBRD) where he led the strategy and economics unit for central Europe and Baltic countries.
 At EBRD, and in numerous subsequent advisory roles, he has worked with central banks, EU institutions and international development institutions on capital market development, financial stability and crisis recovery.
-Previously, Alex was an official at the International Monetary Fund, a consultant for the World Trade Organisation and the central Bank of Mexico, and worked in research and teaching positions at the Royal Institute of International Affairs (Chatham House) and the London School of Economics.
-He has published on trade and competition policies, and on financial regulation and banking policies in the Euro area and emerging markets.
-He holds an MSc in economics from the London School of Economics and a PhD from Oxford University.
+Previously, Alex was an official at the International Monetary Fund, a consultant for the World Trade Organisation and the central Bank of Mexico, and held academic positions at the Royal Institute of International Affairs (Chatham House) and the London School of Economics.
+He has published widely on trade and competition policies, and on financial regulation and banking policies in the euro area and emerging markets.
+He holds a graduate degree in economics from the London School of Economics and a Ph.D. from Oxford University.